HarrallKK/HarrallAlgorithms/README.md

 ### SAS Program:

-/* Cleaning the Heights
-        - The 'iterativeLoop' macro will first remove repeated heights
-            - After all repeated heights are removed, it will detect peaks in the height variable and iteratively remove peaks until the desired threshold for peaks is satisfied for until the max number of iterations has been reached.
+*Cleaning the Heights*
         - macro: IterativeLoop
               - variables:
-                          InLib: the library the dataset for analysis is stored in
+                          - InLib: the library the dataset for analysis is stored in
-                          OutLib: the library the output data will be stored in
+                          - OutLib: the library the output data will be stored in
-                          InPath: Path to the raw data on laptop
+                          - InPath: Path to the raw data on laptop
-                          OutPath: Desired path to output dataset
+                          - OutPath: Desired path to output dataset
-                          InDS: The name of the input dataset
+                          - InDS: The name of the input dataset
-                          OutDS: Name of desired output dataset
+                          - OutDS: Name of desired output dataset
-                          PIDVar: Name of identifying variable for participants
+                          - PIDVar: Name of identifying variable for participants
-                          HeightVar: Name of height variable in original dataset
+                          - HeightVar: Name of height variable in original dataset
-                          AgeVar: Name of age variable in original dataset
+                          - AgeVar: Name of age variable in original dataset
-                          SourceVar: Name of the source variable in original dataset.
+                          - SourceVar: Name of the source variable in original dataset.
 The algorithm will sort this variable using "proc sort" and remove any duplicated measurements that occur at the same timepoint for a participant.
 The first observation after sorting will be retained
-                          MaxIterations: The number of iterations to be completed as a maximum for computational efficiency
+                          - MaxIterations: The number of iterations to be completed as a maximum for computational efficiency
-                          MaxPeaks: The number of peaks that the data should contain as an upper bound (typically 0)
+                          - MaxPeaks: The number of peaks that the data should contain as an upper bound (typically 0)
-                          OutFileExt: File extension for document that contains cleaning statistics across all iterations of the algorithm
+                          - OutFileExt: File extension for document that contains cleaning statistics across all iterations of the algorithm
-*/

 %iterativeLoop( InLib         = In01,
                 OutLib        = Out01,
                 InPath        = indata,